 Patricia Taylor, Board of Directors Liaison, CRCST, CIS, CHL, CFER – CS Clinical Supervisor at Major Hospital

-Susan Adams, Staff Liaison – Executive Director at IAHCSMM
+Siri Sorensen, Staff Liaison - Director of Certification & Membership at IAHCSMM

 How Can I Become Involved?